 Copyright 2013 James Marsh

+Good conditions exist.
 The stream is flowing at a normal level and clear.
 Good hatches are taking place.
-We received two good reports from customers fishing this past week.
+We received another good report from a customers fishing this past week.

 Clarity: clear